Turbulent transport regimes in the presence of an X-point magnetic configuration: Results

 Let us begin by analyzing the MSD, depicted in the plots reported in the left panel of Fig. \ref{fig:msddiffpx}.

 Several features of these curves are radically different from the ones presented in the previous sections.
 For instance, here the total amount of transport, deduced from the MSD maximum value, is in this case larger in the absence of condensation (red curve).
 Comparing the curves in black and red, it is easy to see that transport is lowered by an amount of roughly the $20 \%$ when condensation is present (black curve).
 Moreover, while the MSD calculated in the absence of condensation monotonically increases with time, as every other MSD curve presented above, the function representing the MSD in the condensation case presents a maximum for a time $\tau\simeq 5000$, then slightly decreases in the subsequent phase, relaxing to a constant plateau in the final stage of the simulation.
 The value of the MSD at the plateau is about $10 \%$ smaller than the maximum reached at mid-run.
 In addition to this, it is important to notice that the introduction of the X-point magnetic configuration acts as a strong limiter of particle transport.
 By comparing the left panels of Fig. \ref{fig:msddiffv} and Fig. \ref{fig:msddiffpx} we observe that the maximum MSD is reduced by a factor of roughly $1/5$ and $1/3$ in the condensation and non-condensation cases, respectively.
 This fact can be easily explained by noticing that the X-point divides the square constituting our integration domain into four (quasi) disconnected regions of triangular shape and the presence of a magnetic shear significantly reduces turbulent transport among them.
 Hence, the fraction of tracers initialized in one specific region that migrates in a different one is very low.
 It is straightforward to recognize this as the ultimate cause of the mitigated transport when the X-point magnetic configuration is taken into account.
-We now turn to the transport coefficient, whose plots are given in the right panel of Fig. \ref{fig:msddiffpx}.
-Let us focus on the black curve describing the condensation case: by comparing this profile with the analog in Fig. \ref{fig:msddiffv} we see that the introduction of the X-point does not significantly alter the transport coefficient behavior at a qualitative level.
-Indeed, we can still recognize two very short phases, namely a supradiffusive followed by a subdiffusive regimes, leading to pure diffusive transport between $\tau\simeq 1750$ and $\tau\simeq 3500$.
-Then, from around half of the simulation time until the end, we observe a slow subdiffusive ramp ending in an asymptotic diffusive regime.
-At a quantitative level instead, we see that the presence of the X-point causes a reduction of the transport coefficient value by a factor between $1/3$ and $1/4$, depending on the particular phase considered.
-Let us now focus on the non-condensation case: by comparing the red curve reported in the right panel of Fig. \ref{fig:msddiffpx} with its analog plotted in Fig. \ref{fig:msddiffv}, we observe profound changes both in the overall morphology of the curves and in the values reached by the transport coefficient.
-A first comment is that it is not possible to recognize a diffusive phase in the initial stages of the evolution but a quasi-constant plateau appears between $\tau\simeq 6000$ and $\tau\simeq 8000$.
-Furthermore, the concavity of the curve for late times does not signal the arising of a relaxation towards an asymptotic diffusive regime.
-For what concerns the values of the transport coefficient we highlight a reduction even more severe that the one noticed in the condensation case.
-Indeed, for the curve obtained in the absence of condensation we measure a transport coefficient roughly $6$ times smaller than its analog calculated in the slab case.
-This being said, we remark that, as expected from Fig. \ref{fig:everyxp}, the late-time features of the tracer dynamics are roughly similar, regardless the presence or absence of condensation.
+We remark that the adopted background magnetic geometry reduces the maximum length scale of vortices, as it can be deduced from the energy spectrum in Fig. \ref{fig:everyxp}.
+Indeed, in this case we see that the maximum energy is stored in the $k=2$ mode, for both the condensation and non-condensation scenario.
+This feature can be explained by noticing that the existence of vortices having size roughly equal to the size of the integration domain (associated to the wavenumber $k=1$) is prevented by the introduction of the X-point magnetic field, since these large scale structures would necessarily intersect the separatrix.